UBC-MDS/DSCI524_Text_Analyzer_19/README.md

 - `analyze_sentiment(message, model="default")`: This function analyzes the sentiment of a given message and prints alert message if it's highly negative.
 - `topic_modeling()`: This function performs topic extraction from a text or a list of texts by using Nonnegative Matrix Factorization.
+- `extract_keywords(messages, method="tfidf", num_keywords=5)`: This function extracts the top keywords from a list of messages using specified methods like TF-IDF or RAKE.

 ## Contributing